mxcop/mxcop/content/articles/amanatides-and-woo.md

     src2="/img/articles/amanatides-and-woo/voxel-terrain.png", alt2="Ray traced voxel terrain."
 ) }}

-Together we're going to find out how and why this algorithm works.<br>
+Together we're going to find out how and why this algorithm works.
 *So, let's dive in!*

 ---

 ## Prerequisites

-To get started tracing anything, we need some <span class="highlight">data to traverse</span>!<br>
+To get started tracing anything, we need some <span class="highlight">data to traverse</span>!
 Let's setup a little `VoxelTracer` class together:

 ```cpp